Bill Whittaker (footballer)

 William Paul Whittaker (20 December 1922 – 30 August 1977) was an English professional footballer who played in the Football League for Charlton Athletic, Huddersfield Town and Crystal Palace as a wing half.
 He guested for eight additional clubs during the Second World War.
 Whittaker later played for and managed Eastern Counties League club Cambridge United.
+At school he was also an outstanding cricketer who Kent wanted to join their nursery.